chromemilk/Molecule-Simulator/README.md

-# 3D Particle Simulator
+# 3D Molecule Simulator

-A real-time 3D particle simulation written in modern C++ using OpenGL.
+A real-time 3D simulation written in modern C++ using OpenGL.

 ## ✨ Features
-- Particle system with position, velocity, and lifespan
-- Real-time physics updates
-- Basic rendering using OpenGL
+- Electron geometry calculations
+- Predicts and dynamically finds bond angles
-- Modular and extensible C++ structure
+- Finds and models lone pairs
-- Easy to expand with new particle behaviors (gravity, collisions, etc.)
+- Uses VSEPR methods to compute geometry
+- Computes dipoles and displays molecule polarity/polarity magnitude
+- Molecule simulations are build on a custom particle engine
+- Extended periodic table for enhanced lookups
+- Loads shaders and creates meshes for full 3D enhancements
+- Grid
+- Uses a flying camera for 360 view of any structure
-- Model interations using Valence Electron Shell Repulsion Theory
+- Model interations using Valence Electron Shell Repulsion Theory (dynamically computes lone pair positions using VSEPR theory)

 ## 📚 Tech Stack
 - **C++17**